cloudify-cosmo/docs.getcloudify.org/content/manager/getting-started.md

 ![Nodecellar Inputs]({{< img "guide/quickstart/nodecellar_singlehost_inputs.png" >}})

+You can find singlehost.yaml.template, which is a blueprint inputs file, in cloudify-nodecellar-example/inputs.
+Copy it and modify its name to nodecellar-singlehost.yaml
-The inputs values are located at ~/cloudify/blueprints/inputs/nodecellar-singlehost.yaml.
+The inputs values are located at ~/cloudify/blueprints/cloudify-nodecellar-example/inputs/nodecellar-singlehost.yaml.

 These are the values relevant for our example: